Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Device Marks Logos, symbols, or unique graphical designs.

-Trade Dress The overall visual appearance and packaging of a product.
+Trade Dress The overall visual packaging of a product.

 Service Marks Identifiers for services, not physical products.

-Surnames Allowed as marks provided they meet distinctiveness criteria.
+Surnames Allowed as marks provided they meet criteria.

-Collective Marks Used by members of an organization or association.
+Collective Marks Used by members of an organization.

 International Classification of Goods & Services

 Bangladesh follows the NICE Classification system.
-All goods and services fall into 45 distinct classes (34 for goods, 11 for services).
-Your application must specify the exact class your mark applies to.
-A separate application is typically required for each class when applying for trademark registration in Bangladesh.
+All goods and services fall into 45 distinct classes.
+Your application must specify the exact class.
+You will need a separate application for each class for your trademark registration in Bangladesh.

 The Process of Trademark Registration in Bangladesh